-8) "Total Capital" - means Tier 1 capital plus Tier 2 capital less any investments in and loans to unconsolidated banking and other financial subsidiaries, investments in the capital of other banks and financial institutions licensed to do business in Palau, and loans or investments of a capital nature.
+8) "Total Capital" - means Tier 1 capital plus Tier 2 capital less any investments in and loans to unconsolidated banking and other financial subsidiaries, investments in the capital of other banks and financial institutions licensed to do business in Palau, loans or investments of a capital nature, and in the case of branches of foreign banks, the net amount of any funds due from financial institutions abroad.
 All assets required to be deducted from Total Capital are also deducted from Total Risk-Weighted Assets (RWA).
 The Total RBC Ratio is calculated by dividing Total Capital by Total RWA.